agp-internship/persian-avsr/data-collection/Babaei/README.md

 optional arguments:
-  -h, --help            show this help message and exit -d DAYS, --days DAYS  how many days to be scraped by script from today to the past -c CHANNEL, --channel CHANNEL
+  -h, --help            show this help message and exit -d DAYS, --days DAYS  how many days to be scraped by script from today to the past [default=1] -c CHANNEL, --channel CHANNEL
-                        channel that you want to scrape its archive
+                        channel that you want to scrape its archive [default=irinn]
 ```

 ## Requirements